Massive Overhang Test

 Update 2013-05-02: Now featured in MakerBot's "Support Material" video on YouTube.

 Update 2015-08-12: Now featured in Simplify3D's "Customizing Support Structures" video on YouTube.

 Upgrade this Thing with Thingiverse AppsCustomization

 Order a print of this ThingTools and Utilities

 Massive Overhang Test by thingster is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure thingster would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure thingster would love to see what you've printed.
+Please document your print and share a Make with the community.